MacaqueNet/MacaqueNet.github.io/database_version.md

 ---
 ***

+Here, you can find an overview of current and previous versions of the MacaqueNet database.

-<iframe height="400" width="100%" frameborder="no" src="https://github.com/MacaqueNet/database-internal/blob/main/temporary%20NEWS%20file"> </iframe>
+<iframe height="400" width="100%" frameborder="no" src="https://delphinedemoor.shinyapps.io/MacaqueNet-database-version/"> </iframe>